AriaSalvatrice/AriaModules/README.md

 You can send me comments on the [VCV Rack community forums](https://community.vcvrack.com/).
 You can send me bug reports and feature requests on [my GitHub project page](https://github.com/AriaSalvatrice/AriaVCVModules/issues).
-You can send me dontations to FIXME: .
+You can send me donations to FIXME: .
 You can send me dog gifs to <woof@aria.dog>.

 ttyl,